Etcetera-Agency/n8n-discord-bot/tasks/tasks_surveyfix.md

 > **IMPORTANT:**
 > - All payloads sent to n8n (including command names, prefixes, and structure) must remain strictly unchanged.
 > - All logic related to Discord message deletions and reactions must remain strictly unchanged.
-> - All logic related to slash commands must remain strictly unchanged.
 > - Do **not** modify these aspects during any refactoring.
-> - After each change, verify that n8n receives the exact same payloads and that Discord message deletion/reaction logic and slash commands logic is unaltered.
+> - After each change, verify that n8n receives the exact same payloads and that Discord message deletion/reaction logic is unaltered.
-- use strings from commands from strings.py for survey
-- ALSWAYS use same_name_slash_commands inputs  for user input for survey.
-THEY MUST BE CONSISTENT

 **Guiding Principles:**
 *   **Don't Break Functionality:** Test frequently during changes.